 The sediment removal will deepen the irrigation pond, which Woods Creek flow in and out.
 The deeper pond will improve water quality for Woods Creek and Fanno Creek.
 Wildlife and fish will have improved habitat for feeding, rearing and reproduction.
-Improved habitat conditions typically sustain wildlife presence longer and reinforce migration patterns that utilize the pond.
+In particular, deeper water in the pond (sans sediment) reduces water temperature prior to overflowing to the creek.
+In turn, lower water temperatures provide better habitat for fish rearing and spawning.
+Improved habitat also increases wildlife presence and reinforces migration patterns that utilize the pond.
 The removal of the accumulated sediment creates greater capacity for sediment trapping and nutrient cycling within Junor Lake, as well opportunity for seasonal stormwater desynchronization (during irrigation season).

 From an economic perspective, the PGC sediment removal and bag placement project will create about 4 to 6 part-time, temporary jobs for typical construction employees that operate an excavator, a bulldozer, and floating dredges.
 The project will also require about 1200 CY of crushed rock for a staging area, submersible pumps, temporary sprinkler system, and associated erosion controls.
 The estimated project cost is \$550,000 roughly translates into \$110,000 additional payroll, which is used for local housing, food, utilities, education, recreation and savings.
 The project will generate approximately \$350,000 in equipment rentals for the dredging contractor, which enables that contractor to provide employment for support and supervisory staff.
 Remaining project expenses for dredge operations include sediment bag construction, land clearing/grading, etc. Such purchases and services will support local businesses in the pipe supply, construction supply and geofabrics industries.
 Several alternatives explored in the alternatives analysis would use 550 or more roundtrip truck hauls to a quarry for sediment placement.
 Such trucking would benefit local hauling firms \$350,000 to \$400,000 for trucking and related construction services (approximately 4 trucks, operators hauling 7 loads per day for 5 weeks).
 Ultimately, the locally earned payroll, equipment rentals, and goods sold facilitates about \$1,800,000 to \$2,400,000 consumer spending and re-investment in the Metro-Portland vicinity.
 While these costs are approximate, they are based on discussions with contractors familiar with the project, as well as other natural resource and wetland mitigation matters implemented by the PGC project team.